 All books are loaned for a period of two weeks.
 Books on reserve or obtained through interlibrary loan may not be renewed.

 Periodicals

-Periodicals are loaned for a period of one week and may be renewed once, if not reserved.
+Periodicals are loaned for a period of two weeks and may be renewed twice, if not reserved.
 The most current issue of periodicals is not checked out.